 There are several advantages that give LifeProof carpet is appeal:

-The full range of styles and colors is quite extensive, currently there are 163 LifeProof carpet designs each available in several different colors.
+The full range of styles and colors is quite extensive, currently there are over 100 LifeProof carpet designs each available in several different colors.

-The range offers a good mix of styles and options, including 120 different textured carpets, 30 loop and patterned carpets, and 13 twist carpets.
+The range offers a good mix of styles and options, including textured carpets, twist carpets, loop and patterned carpets.
 So you’re likely to find a LifeProof carpet color and texture that suits your décor style.

 The type of fiber used for each LifeProof carpet depends on its style, but it will be either one of, or a blend of triexta, BCF* nylon or BCF* polyester.